Affordable Education Without Relying On Title IV Funding

 - It encourages more professionals to pursue higher education, which in turn serves their employers, their colleagues, and their communities

 - It promotes retention so students who start degree programs at ACE are more likely to complete their degrees

-Among its competitors, ACE is the only institution eligible to take Title IV funding who has elected not to accept these loan types.
+Among its competitors, ACE is the only institution eligible to take Title IV funding that has elected not to accept these loan types.
 ACE believes adopting its policy regarding Title IV programs could serve as a model solution across the country to alleviate the ongoing U.S. college debt crisis and help students achieve their goals without saddling them with debt.
 In fact, it is a solution that could be implemented across all realms of higher education.

 ACE is committed to a tuition model that is based on the real costs of what it takes to create and deliver a world-class education.
 This approach has allowed ACE to focus on what matters most: delivering an education that is not only affordable but also exceptional.